Dodul01/CorpConvo/questions_and_answers.md

 - C: 3
 - D: 4

-<details><summary><b>Answer: in this code we assign count value as 0 and nums with an array. we are looping on nums useing for each and checking the nums array each item is truty if it is truthy then we increse the count value by 1. count value will be 3 here because it will not increse the value on first itaration we know 0 is a falsy value.</b></summary>
+<details><summary><b>Answer:The output of this code willbe (C: 3).
+In this code we assign count value as 0 and nums with an array. we are looping on the nums useing forEach and checking the nums array each item is truty if it is truthy then we are incresing the count value by 1. count value will be 3 here because it will not increse the value on first itaration as we know 0 is a falsy value.</b></summary>
 <p>

 #### Answer: ?

-<i>Write your explanation here</i>

 </p>
 </details>